webplatform/docs/css/properties/position/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Perhaps one of the hardest properties to fully master, the position property controls the type of positioning used by an element within its parent elements.
-The effect of the position attribute depends on a lot of factors including the value of position property within parent elements.}}
+The effect of the position attribute depends on a lot of factors, for example the value of position property of parent elements.}}
 {{CSS Property
+|Initial value=static
 |Applies to=All elements
 |Inherited=No
 |Media=visual
-|Animatable=No
+|Computed value=As specified, or none if none given
+|Animatable=Yes
+|CSS object model property=position
 |Values={{CSS Property Value
 |Data Type=static
 |Description=Default.
 Object has no special positioning; it follows the layout rules of HTML.